 Their approach required two subsequent movements: first the legs needed to be lowered through the platform to the seabed.
 Then the platform needed to ‘climb’ to the top of the legs for final installation.
 The most critical phase was at the transfer from the first movement to the second as at this stage the platform is still subject to wave dynamics.

 To control both movements, two sets of strand jacks were installed to work in opposite directions, calibrated by a special computer program.
 This ensured constant tensioning in both directions and kept leg movement under control during the entire operation.

-Mammoet’s approach significantly mitigated schedule risks, and saved costs compared to alternative options.
-In all, the flawless operation was an effective combination of careful engineering, good planning and solid know-how.
+Mammoet’s approach significantly mitigated schedule risks, and save costs compared to alternative options.
+In all, the flawless operation was an effective combination of careful engineering, good planning, and solid know-how.
 Importantly, it met the client's critical 'no downtime' stipulation.
-Gas production continued according to demand, and power supply to the Philippines was never interrupted.
+Gas production continued according to demand, and the power supply to the Philippines was never interrupted.